 Of course you will need to move beyond that first day with consistent action.
 Creating a positive environment requires a regular effort.
 It can be as simple as expressing gratitude with a thank you note, company t-shirts for the employee’s kids, or simply getting a few minutes of face time to check in and recognize contributions and accomplishments.

 Finally, employers who are bound to a contract are obligated to observe the duty of good faith and fair dealing.
-An employer’s breach of this duty requires extreme behavior such as falsifying a record of poor performance or terminating employment to avoid financial or legal obligations such as eligibility for health insurance or stock options.
+An employer’s breach of this duty requires extreme behavior such as falsifying records or terminating employment to avoid financial or legal obligations, such as eligibility for health insurance or stock options.

 An offer of employment letter can create a contract or simply be a vehicle for clearly communicating expectations when hiring employees.
 If you do not wish to to enter into a legally binding contract with a prospective employee, then that needs to be unequivocally communicated in the offer of employment.